benj2468/cs76/PA2/README.md

 ### SensorlessProblem

 This implementation is even simpler than the previous.
-It is intriguing to note though, that without a heuristic this solution locates the robot, but it does not do so at the defined goal.
-Since the only place we use the goal state is in the heuristic.

-My heuristic for this problem is the sum of the manhattan distances for all the suspected locations.
+My heuristic for this problem is the maximum manhattan distance between any two options of any given state.
+This takes a LONG time to compute for larger graphs. $O(n^2)$ time.
+We could make it faster by doing clever computation when we generate the state though.
+I did not implement this faster one.

 ## Evaluation